 - Czech Republic

-The Customs Territory includes all these states and some of their dependent territories.
+The Customs Territory includes the United Kingdom (including Isle of Man), all the states above and some of their dependent territories.

 For excise purposes, the Channel Islands and Canary Islands are not included within the EU.

 A full list is contained in the Tariff Volume 1, Part 2.

 19. The Law relating to Export Shops

 |The Excise Goods (Drawback) Regulations 1995 (SI 1995/1046)||EGDR|